Neural simulation-based inference of the Higgs trilinear self-coupling via off-shell Higgs production: Conclusions

 Applying the NSBI approach to the processes $pp \to ZZ \to 4 \ell$ and $pp \to ZZ \to 2 \ell 2 \nu$, as demonstrated here, offers a relatively straightforward path to constraining Higgs-portal models~\cite{Haisch:2022rkm,Haisch:2023aiz} or placing bounds on the spectral density of the Higgs.
 Another promising phenomenological application at the LHC involves incorporating differential information from on-shell single-Higgs production processes, such as Higgs plus jet production~\cite{Haisch:2024nzv}, to provide complementary indirect constraints on the Higgs trilinear self-coupling.
 Ultimately, the latter efforts are directed toward enabling a comprehensive NSBI analysis of the Higgs potential, incorporating contributions from on-shell double-Higgs production~\cite{Mastandrea:2024irf}.
 We defer exploration of these directions to future~work.

 \bmhead{Acknowledgements}

 This project was initiated during the PHYSTAT-SBI 2024 - Simulation Based Inference in Fundamental Physics workshop, held from May 15-17, 2024, at the Max Planck Institute for Physics in Garching~\cite{PHYSTATSBI2024}.
 AG was supported by the DOE Office of Science.
 UH thanks Jeffrey~Davies, Andrei~Gritsan, Lazar~Markovic, Giacomo~Ortona, and Toni~Sculac for their interest in~\cite{Haisch:2021hvy} and for the valuable email correspondence regarding the $pp \to ZZ$ implementation in the {\tt JHUGen~MELA} package~\cite{Gritsan:2020pib}.
 PTH thanks John M. Campbell for his availability and assistance with the modifications to the~{\tt MCFM~10.3}~\cite{Boughezal:2016wmq} source code.
+The authors thank Gilles Louppe for his valuable feedback on the initial version of this manuscript.
 The Feynman diagrams shown in this article were drawn with the {\tt TikZ-Feynman} package~\cite{Ellis:2016jkw}.